English curriculum

 2011-2012:

-Strategic Advisor to the Museum Beelden aan Zee, Scheveningen, about developing a Trustee model for collectors and donors
+Research and strategic Advice for the Museum Beelden aan Zee, Scheveningen, about developing a Trustee model for collectors and donors

 Strategic Advise about a public-private initiative in Belgium to develop a new Museum of Modern Art